 Low Income/Reduced Fare

-More than 30,000 people signed up for our Low-Income Fare program in the first 18 months = $5.2 Million in rider savings.
+More than 53,000 people have signed up for income-based fare reductions since the program began = $12.7 million in rider savings.

-In July 2018, TriMet launched our Low-Income Fare Program.
+In July 2018, TriMet introduced reduced fares for riders with low-incomes.
 With it, we expanded our Honored Citizen reduced fare to allow qualification based on income.
 Residents of Oregon, between the ages of 18 and 64 years old, who make up to twice the federal poverty level, can apply for the reduced fare.

 Those who qualify for our reduced fare get unlimited rides for $28 a month — a 72% discount.
-Learn more at trimet.org/lowincome.
+Learn more at trimet.org/income.

 Fare relief and fare assistance programs

 Since 2015, we have provided more than $13.9 million worth of free fare to 142 non-profits and community-based organizations.
 Additionally, we have provided more than $1.4 million in reduced fares to 60 non-profits and government entities during the same period.